Dan Rostenkowski: Illinois General Assembly

 In 1952, while still a student at Loyola, the twenty-four-year-old Rostenkowski was elected as one of three legislators from the 27th district to the Illinois House of Representatives.
 He was its youngest member.
 As a state lawmaker, Rostenkowski worked on the planning and financing of a major federal highway from downtown Chicago to the new O'Hare International Airport.
 Like Daley and many other Chicago politicians before him, serving in Springfield was often viewed as a first step to a higher office in Chicago.
 The perception of the state legislature as training ground went hand in hand with another idea, that Chicago, not Springfield or Washington constituted the most desirable locus of political life.
 After two years in the House, he was elected to the Illinois Senate in 1954.
 In 1957 he pushed a bill to extend state funded free polio vaccines to children as well as a bill that would have provided bonuses of up to $555 for Korean War veterans – financed by a one-cent cigarette tax.
 It passed, but was later rejected by Illinois voters in a 1958 referendum.
-While serving his second term in the senate, Chicago Mayor Richard J. Daley suggested that he run for Clerk of the Circuit Court of Cook County, instead, Rostenkowski pushed for and received Daley's support to run for the United States Congress.
+While serving his second term in the Senate, Chicago Mayor Richard J. Daley suggested that he run for Clerk of the Circuit Court of Cook County, instead, Rostenkowski pushed for and received Daley's support to run for the United States Congress.

 Connecting with the Kennedys

 As a young and outgoing urban Democrat, new to Washington, Rostenkowski quickly found mentors and made friends with other Democrats.
 His relationship with Massachusetts Reps.
 Edward Boland and Torbert Macdonald as well as John F. Kennedy aides Larry O'Brien and Kenny O'Donnell led to his involvement in JFK's run for the White House.
 In 1960 at the request of the Kennedy campaign he gave speeches in southern states for Kennedy.
-Chicago voters turned out in large majority for Kennedy.
+Chicago voters turned out in a large majority for Kennedy.

 On September 26, 1960, Rostenkowski witnessed what many consider the turning point in Kennedy's battle with Richard Nixon.
-Kennedy invited Rostenkowski to the CBS studios in downtown Chicago to view in person, the first ever televised Presidential debate.
+Kennedy invited Rostenkowski to the CBS studios in downtown Chicago to view in person the first ever televised Presidential debate.
 Unaware of the two candidates' stark differences on camera, Rostenkowski later said "I was under the impression that Kennedy lost the debate."

 In the aftermath of Kennedy's assassination Rostenkowski was one of a small group who made regular visits to Jacqueline Kennedy's home in Georgetown.
 "On a regular basis Kenny O'Donnell would get three or four of us from Capitol Hill, who worked with Jack Kennedy, together at Jackie's house.
 We would sit around Jackie's living room with Bobby Kennedy, eat sandwiches, have some drinks and tell war stories.
 Jackie would laugh so hard her side would hurt sometimes.